yaralink/DziBit/README.md

 # dzibit
-DziBit Store - Ancient Beads
+DziBit Store
+We sell Ancient Beads for Cryptocurrency like Bitcoin / BTC